 - If the person does not respond, call 911 or ask someone nearby to call 911.

-- Place your hands in the center of the chest and start pushing hard and fast (about 100 chest compressions per minute, which is the rhythm of “Stayin’ Alive”).
+- Place your hands in the center of the collapsed person’s chest and start pushing hard and fast to the beat of the classic Bee Gees’ disco song “Stayin’ Alive.”

 - Keep pumping until paramedics arrive.
 If you get tired, quickly switch places with someone nearby, if possible.